ManApart/quest-command/notes.md

 - Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating
 - Attack direction should use previous target
 - Individual health for body parts, can't use parts that don't have health?
+- slash should attack all objects within weapon range of root object

 Maybe attack listeners delegate to battle to be told if to execute or not.
 Battle either stores them and re-fires them after start cost / time it takes to attack, or it fires them itself when its time?
 Or break out into Attack Start and Attack commands.

 - add distance to target position
+- what if targeting a body part targets that position within the location, and hits whatever is in that position

 Flee stops combat, combatants stay in location (for now) Every target within a location can have an x,y,z position